JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Other

 39. Which of the following best describe your race or ethnicity?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] White, Caucasian, European
 - [ ] Asian, Asian-American
 - [ ] Latin American, Latino, Hispanic